msf4-0/workflow_instruction_version2.1/README.md

 pip install -r requirements.txt
 ```
 7. Add username and password to your local app secrets
   Your local Streamlit app will read secrets from a file .streamlit/secrets.toml in your app's root directory.
-Create this file if it doesn't exist yet and add the database name, user, and password of your MySQL server as shown below:
+Create this file if it doesn't exist yet and add the user, and password of your MySQL server as shown below:
   ```console
 #.streamlit/secrets.toml